zspitz/ANTLR4ParseTreeVisualizer/README.md

    For example, if you're in Visual Studio 2019 and debugging code written against `Antlr4.Runtime.Standard`, download the `ParseTreeVisualizer.Standard.2019.zip` file.

-   Note: if you need to, you can download and install all four ZIP files; they won't overwrite each other.
+   Note: if you need to, you can download and install all four visualizer variants; they won't overwrite each other.

 2. You may need to [unblock the file](https://github.com/zspitz/ExpressionToString/wiki/Troubleshooting-visualizer-installation).
 3. Unzip the contents of the ZIP file into one of Visual Studio's recognized visualizer folders: